Master of Architecture (MArch)

 Architecture is a challenging, well-rounded discipline.
 By studying architecture, students develop their artistic skill, knowledge of history and technology, social and cultural awareness, and critical imagination.
 Architectural design typically involves drawing and model-making, by hand or with a computer.
 At times it may also involve on-site construction with full-scale materials.

 One-third of the Architecture building is devoted to studio spaces open to Architecture students twenty-four hours a day.
 The building also has several computer labs with a wide array of equipment, as well as a fully-equipped woodworking shop, photographic facilities, and a large exhibition hall.
 The University Library’s Architecture collection is located nearby.

 Candidates must satisfy the general requirements for admission to the Faculty of Graduate Studies.
-A design portfolio is needed for application to the MArch and MArch (Post-Prof.) programs.
+A design portfolio is needed for application to the MArch program.
 A design portfolio is optional for the MEDS program.

 The deadline to apply to this program is February 1st for Canadian and American students, December 1st for international students.

 |Address:||5410 Spring Garden Road,

 |Graduate Coordinator:||Steve Parcell|